 It is important when finalising a dispute at FOS that the terms of settlement are a clear and accurate record of the agreement between the applicant and the financial service provider (FSP).
 Otherwise, the resolved dispute could be jeopardised by later, further disputes about the content of those terms.

 FOS expects terms of settlement to:

-- be drafted fairly with a clear scope, usually in line with one of our standard templates
+- be drafted fairly with a clear scope

 - follow our core guiding principles to protect each party’s rights